crispab/signup/README.md

 This will give you the latest version of the source code.

 ### Set up Play Framework ###
-In this solution, Play Framework is installed and run in you normal host operating system.
+The Play Framework is installed and run in your normal host operating system.
 Download and install Play from https://www.playframework.com

 SignUp is created with Play Framework version 2.4 so it's recommended you get that version.
 Later versions might work,